gregmcwhirter/python-style-guide/python-style-guide.md

 - "Explicit is better than implicit" - [PEP 20][]
 - "Readability counts." - [PEP 20][]
 - "Now is better than never." - [PEP 20][]
-- These guidelines are always evolving.
+- These guidelines are always evolving...

 ## In Particular